 If you see this after your page is loaded completely, leafletJS files are missing.

-Present cathedral is not the first one in this place.
-By far not – in fact in this exact place was built one of the oldest churches in this part of Europe.
+The present cathedral is not the first one in this place.
+By far not – in fact, in this exact place was built one of the oldest churches in this part of Europe.
 There is a possibility that a pagan temple was located here.
 In the late 5th or early 6th century, in the times of Saint Eleutherius of Tournai here was erected the first one.
-Thus Tournai became an important early religious centre and in the Diocese of Tournai were located such important cities as Bruges, Ghent and Lille.
-This explains why in this small town is located such a grand cathedral.
+Thus Tournai became an important early religious center and in the Diocese of Tournai were located such important cities as Bruges, Ghent, and Lille.
+This explains why such a grand cathedral is located in this small town.

-Next church in this site was built in the 9th century and it suffered from fire twice – in 881 and 1066.
+Next church on this site was built in the 9th century and it suffered from fire twice – in 881 and 1066.

 Building of the present church